webix-hub/docs/data/api/dragcontrol_$dragpos_other.md

 =============

-@short: defines position of dragged item
+@short: defines the position of the dragged item

 @type: function